Coronavirus FAQs

 What should I do if I think I have COVID-19?
 How do I get tested for COVID-19?

-COVID tests are available at pharmacies, groceries store, and other locations.
+COVID tests are available at pharmacies, grocery stores, and other locations.
 If you have symptoms, call your provider or clinic.

-In most cases, you can stay home and you'll get better in a few days.
+If you think you have COVID, in most cases you can stay home and you'll get better in a few days.

-If I have coronavirus symptoms, should I come to the ER?
+If I have COVID symptoms, should I come to the emergency room?

 You probably don't need to visit the ER unless your symptoms are intense.
-Call your doctor first.
+Call your clinic first.
 They can help guide you on your next steps.

 What do I do in case of an emergency?